HlustikP/license-exporter/README.md

 ## CLI Usage

-Export only your dependencies to json: `licenseexporter --json` Export all dependencies to json: `licenseexporter --json --recursive`
+Export only your direct dependencies to json: `license-exporter --json` Export all dependencies to json: `license-exporter --json --recursive`

-Export only your dependencies to markdown: `licenseexporter --md` Export all dependencies to markdown: `licenseexporter --md --recursive`
+Export only your direct dependencies to markdown: `license-exporter -m` Export all dependencies to markdown: `license-exporter -m --recursive`

-Note: Use `npx licenseexporter` if you install it as a local dev dependency.
+Note: Use `npx license-exporter` if you install it as a local dev dependency.

 ## Options
 | Arg                   | Description                                                                     | Type           | Default        |